Scope of Services

 - Verification of the need for an emotional support animal or a comfort animal

 CAPS provides brief, short-term counseling.
-It is outside the scope of our practice to provide the rigorous assessment, diagnostic interviewing, and therapy that is merited when providing this documentation.
+It is outside the scope of our practice to provide the rigorous assessment, diagnostic interviewing, and therapy that is merited when providing these types of documentation.

 If you are under 18 years of age, please be aware that the law requires the written consent of your parent or legal guardian in order for you to participate in counseling.
 The limit to parental access regarding your participation in counseling can be discussed and clarified on a case-by-case basis, depending on your preferences and needs.
 In some cases, parents may be contacted if you are assessed to be at high risk of harming yourself or someone else.